Our Impact - since 2016

 - Animated TV Show: Partnered with Technicolor, the producers of the brilliant animated series The Deep – that follows the Nekton family of underwater explorers on their aquatic adventures uncovering the hidden secrets of the sea.
 The Deep is one of the top rated animated shows globally and BAFTA nominated.
 Read about the partnership.

 CATALYSING OCEAN POLICY

-We co-produce policy-relevant data and tools to advance sustainable ocean management - including on distribution of critical habitats and species of conservation importance.
+We co-produce policy-relevant data and tools with in-country experts to advance sustainable ocean management - including on distribution of critical habitats and species of conservation importance.

 - New Protected Areas: The image data from the Kelvin Seamount on habitat and species presence used by NW Atlantic Fisheries Organisation to help inform improved stewardship.

 - Bermuda’s ocean stewardship: Recommendations for new improved management to Bermuda’s EEZ requested by and presented to the Bermudian Government following the Bermuda Mission.
 The Mission was credited with being the galvanizing force for public and political support for Bermuda’s new ocean management initiative.